- Do I need a visa ?

-Persons applying for a visa at Embassy of France in Surinam must be residents in Surinam or Guyana.
+Persons applying for a visa at Embassy of France in Suriname must be residents in Suriname or Guyana.
 Consular authorities consider that a foreigner’s habitual residence is deemed to be in the consular district which meets the following criteria:

 • stay of more than three months in the “visa district”;

-• if the applicant is a national of a third party country, proper legal residence in Surinam or Guyana.
+• if the applicant is a national of a third party country, and has proper legal residence in Suriname or Guyana.